Lingering injuries,

 All of these terms are interchangeable and describe the same thing: symptoms generated by the brain.

-Unfortunately, very few medical professionals and specialists know how to identify and address neuroplastic pain.
-Despite the fact that over 1 billion people worldwide are affected by chronic pain, medical doctors spend an average of only 11 hours learning about pain in Medical School (Gordon, The Way Out, 160)!
+Unfortunately, even though over 1 billion people worldwide are affected by chronic pain, medical doctors spend an average of only 11 hours learning about pain in Medical School (Gordon, The Way Out, 160).

 Instead, the focus remains on treating the symptoms in isolation, and on 'managing' the pain through physical therapy, exercise, drugs or other pain relief techniques, which have been proven to be largely ineffective (see above).

-How do you treat neuroplastic pain / TMS?
+How do I treat neuroplastic pain / TMS?

 Healing often involves a radical change in beliefs, perspective and identity.
-However, it doesn't need to be complicated either!
+However, it doesn't need to be complicated!

 FACT: Pain can be present without physical abnormalities.